The 25 Most Common Religious Fallacies

 11. Post Hoc Ergo Propter Hoc

-“I prayed, then the outcome changed.”
+“I prayed, and then the outcome changed.”

 12. Appeal to Tradition

-“This belief has endured for centuries.”
+“This belief has endured for many centuries.”

 13. Argument from Design